Skip to content

 // automation that makes upgrades boring

-The hardest part of running air-gapped platforms isn't writing YAML.
-It's keeping the thing alive: upgrades, validation, and recovery when the environment is hostile and you can't Google your way out.
+The hardest part of running restricted platforms isn't writing YAML.
+It's keeping the thing alive: upgrades, validation, and recovery when the environment does not let you lean on easy external fixes.

-I built a toolchain that turns day-2 ops into a workflow: wave-based upgrades, specialist-driven diagnostics, and safe automation with structured output.
+This toolchain turns day-2 ops into a workflow: wave-based upgrades, specialist diagnostics, safe actions, and structured proof.

 > One entry point.
 Explicit safety.
 Machine-readable results.